009Kings/beeFree/README.md

 * Thank you to Axel Magnuson for helping me will all things math during the project
 * Kudos to my lecturers at General Assembly for giving me the skills to create this game and helping me out during it's creation
+* Big shoutout to my cohort buddies in helping me solve problems and think of new, clever ideas to help my game get better.